 Boost the wardrobe.

-Try a new piece or re-engineer one you already have.
+Try a fabulous new dress or re-engineer one you already have.
 Making a change in the wardrobe is the easiest trick to feeling better and look more up to date.
 Wearing “grey” does not equate with a lack of fashion focus.
 It is even more of a reason to do so.
 Linda Rodin (pictured) is the best example of someone who wears grey well with a fashion-forward focus.

 I will wait this out because one thing I do know, it will pass. xv